Steal This Story, Please!

-Steal This Story, Please! is a 2025 documentary film which explores the life and career of independent investigative journalist Amy Goodman and her work on the news program Democracy Now!.
+Steal This Story, Please! is a 2025 American documentary film which explores the life and career of independent investigative journalist Amy Goodman and her work on the news program Democracy Now!.
 It was directed by Oscar-nominated, Emmy Awards-winning filmmakers Tia Lessin and Carl Deal.
-Musician and political activist Tom Morello (Rage Against the Machine, Audioslave) as well as actress and political activist Rosario Dawson are among the executive producers.
+Musician and political activist Tom Morello (Rage Against the Machine, Audioslave), as well as actresses and political activists Jane Fonda and Rosario Dawson, are among the executive producers.

-For its world premiere, Steal This Story, Please! opened the DC/DOX film festival in Washington, D.C. on June 12th 2025.
-The international premiere took place on November 15th 2025 at the International Documentary Film Festival Amsterdam.

-In both instances, the screening was followed by an in-person discussion notably involving Amy Goodman and filmmakers Carl Deal and Tia Lessin, about the importance of independent journalism.
+For its world premiere, Steal This Story, Please! opened the DC/DOX film festival in Washington, D.C. on June 12, 2025.
+The international premiere took place on November 15, 2025, at the International Documentary Film Festival Amsterdam.
+In both instances, the screening was followed by an in-person discussion involving Amy Goodman and filmmakers Carl Deal and Tia Lessin, about the importance of independent journalism.